 16. Save on College Supplies

 If you have a child heading to college, you’re likely experiencing a whole new level of back-to-school sticker shock.
-In addition to the increasing cost of college tuition, parents spend an average of $888 on school supplies for college students, according to TIME.
+Financial consulting firm Deloitte estimates that, in addition to the increasing cost of college tuition, parents will spend $1,362 on supplies and gear.
 These costs break down as follows:

 The good news is that there are many ways to save money on back-to-school shopping for your college student.

-The most important tip to save money on college textbooks is to buy your textbooks secondhand and avoid the campus bookstore like the plague.
+One big way to save money on college textbooks is to buy your them secondhand and avoid the campus bookstore like the plague.
 You can save up to 90% off the cost of textbooks when you shop through Amazon Student or Chegg, which allow you to buy or rent textbooks.

 Keep in mind that while the cost of renting a textbook might be lower up front, it might not always be the best deal because when you’re done with the book, you can’t resell it; you have to send it back to the rental agency.
 Used textbooks might cost more, but you can recoup some of this money at the end of the school year by selling your used textbooks for cash.
 So do the math first to determine which is the better option for you financially.